 Hot pockets were always such a convenient and yummy snack.
 Just grab them from the freezer and you’re good to go!
-Today I’m recreating that delicious convenience in the form of homemade Vegan Cheeseburger Hot Pockets.
+Today, I’m recreating that delicious convenience in the form of a homemade Vegan Cheeseburger Hot Pocket.
 These little freezer-friendly snacks are filled with plant-based meat, cheddar cheese, and diced pickles.

-To make these easy hot pockets you only need a few ingredients:
+To make these easy vegan pizza pockets you only need a few ingredients.

 - Store-bought Pizza Sauce

 - Meatless Crumbles, I’m using Gardein

 - Shredded Vegan Cheddar Cheese

 - Minced Sweet Pickles, these are optional but I highly recommend!